 Sunday, October 7th, 2012

-A few weeks after we discovered the RKO Palace Theater floor at the site of RGRTA’s future transit center, Russ Shaner, president of the Rochester Theater Organ Society contacted me.
+A few weeks after we discovered the RKO Palace Theater floor at the site of RGRTA’s future transit center, Russ Shaner, president of the Rochester Theater Organ Society external link contacted me.
 These were the guys who saved the old Wurlitzer pipe organ from the RKO Palace before the building was demolished.
 And as it turns out, one of their founding members, D.O.
 Schultz, captured a treasure trove of photographs and left them with the Organ Society before he moved to Florida years ago.
 Russ asked RochesterSubway.com for help, both archiving the photos, and sharing them with you, the public.
 Below is part 1 of this awesome collection…

 Posted in Rochester History, Rochester Images | 33 Comments »